frcepeda/LetsCrate/README.md

 URLs and IDs when executing any command.

-For example, you can list all your crates and files with their IDs by typing `letscrate -l login:credentials -a --ids`
+For example, you can list all your crates and files with their IDs by typing `letscrate.rb -l login:credentials -a --ids`

 Generally, you don't need to know the ID of a file, but if you do, you can use it instead of the name of the files/crates (it's faster).